 Sultan granted some commercial privileges to Venetian and Genoese trading colonies and they continued to act as a tie between Constantinople and Europe.
 Of course, the Ottoman Empire made money via high taxes.

-Galata Tower entrance fee is 350 Turkish Lira as of 2023.
+Galata Tower entrance fee is 30 Euros as of 2024.
 Museum Pass Istanbul is valid for entrance to the tower.
-The information on the ticket price was last updated on April 1, 2023.
+The information on the ticket price was last updated on May 25, 2024.

-If you want to go on a guided tour including Galata Tower, you can book a tour from this link here.
+If you want to go on a guided tour including Galata Tower, you can book a tour from this link here (link has been temporarily removed).
 These tickets are sold under the guarantee of GetYourGuide, an international travel site.
 You can cancel the tour up to 24 hours and get a full refund.

 Visiting times of museums in Istanbul may change due to events and renovations.
 Before going to the museum, I suggest you visit the official website of the museum and review the latest situation.